EWTN: Catholic News Agency

+EWTN also owns Catholic News Agency which is a Catholic news service with bureaus in Washington DC, Latin America and Europe.

 News coverage

 The EWTN news department produces a daily news service for television and radio, featuring news sources including Vatican Radio.
 A reflection of its size and influence is that it has 30 staff members covering the Vatican alone, "far outnumbering other English-language media outlets".
-Tracy Sabol is no longer the lead anchor of the network's nightly news program, EWTN News Nightly, succeeding Lauren Ashburn, who in turn succeeded founding anchor Colleen Carroll Campbell.

-It also produces The World Over Live, which reports current events.
-Journalist and author Raymond Arroyo, who is EWTN's news director, hosts the program.
-The program is conservative in its political orientation and generally conservative in its religious orientation.
-Notable guests have included Robert Rector of The Heritage Foundation, author and activist George Weigel, political commentator Laura Ingraham, conservative political commentator Pat Buchanan, and the late columnist and commentator Robert Novak, a Jewish convert to the Catholic Faith.

 Finance

 While the network has trustees, it does not have shareholders or owners.
 A majority of the network's funding is from viewer donations about which it advertises 100% viewer supported, which keeps it from advertising secular or non-Catholic programming.
 Its traditional plea for donations is "Keep us between your gas and electric bill".
 Mother Angelica developed the fund raising slogan for viewers, "Please keep us between your gas and electric bill!"

 History of programming

 EWTN was founded by Mother Angelica, PCPA, in 1980 and began broadcasting on August 15, 1981, from a garage studio at the Our Lady of the Angels Monastery in Irondale, Alabama, which Mother Angelica founded in 1962.